-On 6 June 2016, the Minister for Industry, Resources and Energy announced the winners of the 2016 NSW Creative Achievement Awards.
+On 6 June 2016 the winners of the 2016 NSW Creative Achievement Awards were announced.

 The 2016 judging panel determined that there needed to be two NSW Creative Laureates this year as both nominees met the selection criteria to an outstanding level.